Mark 4

 This parable in Mark 4:21-22 has similarities with other parables spoken by the Lord Jesus that are given in Matthew 5:15-16, Matthew 10:26, and Luke 8:16-17, but as given in Mark 4:21-23, it stands on its own.

-“Under the bushel, or under the bed” means that the pride of men covers above the knowledge that the Lord has given to humans; this is because when one reads the Bible, they make their own understanding, then they claim this to be what God means but did not ask God for the meaning.
+“Under the bushel, or under the bed,” means that the pride of men covers above the knowledge that the Lord has given to humans.
+This is because when one reads the Bible, they make their own understanding and claim that as what God means, but they did not ask God for the meaning.
 Humans do not like to admit that their knowledge does not come from themselves but has been given by God.
-Humans want to be proud that they know all things but forget to acknowledge the One who gives them that knowledge from the beginning (meaning from when they are born).
-They go to a human school and think they are smart, but they forget who gives them the intelligence; this is like going and hiding under the bushel.
-You cannot hide about the One who gives you that knowledge; you must always glorify the One who gives you that knowledge.
-The world’s criticism should not make you hide and not admit who the real One is who gives you that knowledge.
+Humans want to be proud that they know all things, but forget to acknowledge the One who gives them that knowledge from the beginning, meaning from when they are born.
+And they go to human school and think they are smart, but they forget who gave them the intelligence.
+This is like going and hiding under the bushel.
+You cannot hide about the One who gives you that knowledge; always glorify the One who gives you that knowledge.
+The world criticizing you should not make you hide and not admit who the real One is who gives you that knowledge.

 “And not that it might be put on the lampstand?”
 (Lamp put on a lampstand).
-This verse tells all believers clearly that if you call yourself a believer, and when people see you, they should see that you follow the Bible’s teachings.
-In Christian households, when you visit, have you seen the Bible in their house?
-The Bible is not to be hidden; if in your home, you can’t show people that you have the Bible as a guide, will you do it outside?
-In your own home, as the verse tells, don’t hide the Bible, but put it on a stand, so people will notice that you have the Bible, not just the sign that you are a believer, but people need to see the Bible; the cross they can see everywhere, but the Living Word they don’t see it.
+This verse itself clearly tells all believers that if you call yourself a believer, when people see you, they should see you follow the Bible’s teachings.
+In the Christian households you visit, have you seen the Bible in their house?
+The Bible is not to be hidden; if in your home you can’t show people that you have the Bible as a guide, will you do so outside?
+In your own home, as the verse tells us, don’t hide the Bible but put it on a stand, so people will notice that you have the Bible, not just the sign that you are a believer.
+People do need to see the Bible; the cross, they can see it everywhere, but the Living Word, they don’t see.
 It must be made known that you have the Bible as your guide, not all the entertainment as your guide.
-The Bible is the Living Word, and living means alive; treat the Bible as the living Word, not just as a book; some Christians don’t do that; some even use their feet to push their Bible aside.
-Humans think of living as eating and drinking, but the Bible is a Living Word that lives in humans’ hearts.
-Are humans dead or alive?
+The Bible is the Living Word; living means alive, so treat the Word as alive, not just as a book.
+Some Christians don’t do that, some even use their feet to push their Bible aside.
+Humans think of living as eating and drinking, but the Bible is a Living Word that lives in human hearts; is a human dead or alive?
 As long as humans exist on earth, the Bible will always be the Living Word.
-Even on Judgment Day, we have the Lord Jesus Himself alive in the human body as well, and the Living Word still exists in Him, and He will be forever; that it explains why the Bible is the Living Word.
+Even on the Judgment Day, we have the Lord Jesus Himself alive in His human body; the Living Word still exists in Him, and He will be forever, which explains why the Word is a Living Word.

 Part 2: (Mark 4:22-23).
 (For verse 22 see also Comments Matthew 10:26).
 “For there is nothing hidden, except that it should be manifested.”
 For this portion of Scripture, we have two meaningful understandings.

 Understanding 1.
 “Nothing hidden.”
-This refers to the Word of the Lord; the Word of the Lord cannot be hidden.
+This refers to the Word of the Lord.
+The Word of the Lord cannot be hidden.
 Also, the Word of the Lord cannot be changed.
-Humans tend to make the Word change to fit themselves, but that is blasphemy; you cannot change the Word to fit the human’s way of living.
+Humans tend to change the Word to fit themselves; that is blasphemy, you cannot change the Word to fit the way humans are living.
 Whatever the Word says, you teach or do not interfere.
 If you teach and change the Word, you are the one who blasphemes, not those who do the wrong things, but the one who teaches.
-The Word of the Lord cannot be hidden, and the light of the world cannot be hidden; the light will shine out; you cannot put it under cover; the light will explode out.
+The Word of the Lord cannot be hidden, and the light of the world cannot be hidden.
+The light will shine out; you cannot put it under a cover; the light will explode out.

 Understanding 2.
 “Nothing hidden.”
 This refers to the Word as the shield.
-If you use the Word to shield your soul, the dark cannot snatch you.
-But when you ignore the Word, what it says, you have opened the door for the dark to come in, and the Lord won’t fight for you because you are the one who opened the door.
+If you use the Word to shield your soul, the dark cannot snatch you, but when you ignore the Word, you have opened the door for the dark to come in, and the Lord won’t fight for you, because you are the one who opened the door.
 That is why a lot of Christians are sinning because they think they are under the shield of protection.
-They go and sin, knowing that they sin against God, but for those sins, the Lord will not protect you because you sinned knowingly.
-When you have the Living Word, instead of using it, you put it away, and this comes in the same way as hidden; the Word cannot be hidden; use the Word.
+They go and sin, knowing that they sin against God, but for those sins, the Lord will not protect them because they sinned knowingly.
+When you have the Living Word, instead of using it, you put it away, and this comes in the same way as hidden; the Word cannot be hidden, use the Word.

 “Neither was anything made hidden, but that it should come to light.”
-Now, this part of the verse refers to the Lord; only the Lord is the light, and you cannot make secret where the light is.
-The verse is clear on its own.
-When someone talks about the Word of God, they can’t interpret it in a different way, and the true meaning can be revealed only through the Holy Spirit.
-When someone interprets it in their own way, they try to cover the work of the Lord; however, only the Holy Spirit can interpret the true meaning of the Word of God.
-No person can claim that they got the knowledge of the Word of God on their own.
+Now this part of the verse refers to the Lord: only the Lord is the light, and you cannot make secret where the light is.
+When someone talks about the Lord, they can’t interpret in their own way; when they interpret in their own way, they try to cover the work of the Lord.
+Always, only the Holy Spirit can interpret the true meaning of the Word of God.
+No person can claim that they got the knowledge of the Word of God by themselves, and nobody else can get it..

 [24] And He said to them, Take heed what you hear; with what measure you measure, it will be measured to you, and more will be added to you.